This post may contain affiliate links, click here to learn more.

 To see whether this book offers something you can benefit from in your histology course you can follow this link to head over to Amazon where you can get a sneak preview as well as see its current pricing.

 Lange histology and cell biology

 Although a review-type book, this one suffers from a severe lack of diagrams and micrographs.

 Although this might not be such a bad thing for your average review book, I simply cannot see how it measures up in such a visual field as histology.

 It is not a bad book when it comes to the actual material covered, which is quite extensive.
-It does better with regards to cell biology, which is less visual dependent.
-Therefore, if your course has a higher emphasis on general cell biology, it can be very useful.
+Also, It does better with regards to cell biology, which is less visual dependent.

 Although not a bad book, I recommend you know what you need for your course before going for this one.
-Don’t take my word for it, check it out yourself by clicking this link to head over to Amazon.
-There you can get a preview into the book and its current pricing.
+You can check it out yourself by clicking this link to head over to Amazon.
+There you can get a preview of the book and its current pricing.

 How to proceed

 You might be reading this before you know how comprehensive your histology class is going to be.
 Therefore I would advise you to wait with getting a book until the first couple of classes before deciding what book to go for.